undoLogic/offlineBox/README.md

 Download OfflineBox files from github
 - Unzip
-- Run 1-start-offlineBox.sh
+- Run 1start.sh

-Add your config file (auto-populate coming later)
+First time your offlineBox_config.json will auto populate
+- After you first run open that file and add your backup location URLS

+Client
+- Copy and paste this to your cakePHP 4.x project

-It will auto run 2 times per day
+It will auto run 2 times per day while docker is running

 ## Manual run
 From terminal
-- 4-debug.bat
-- php run.php
+- ./3manualRun.bat
-- This will run a single time
+- This will auto login and display in terminal as it downloads your backup sets

 ## Auto-Start when Windows Starts